-The American Bulldog is a large-sized dog with a sturdy, compact frame, yet muscular body.
+The American Bulldog and American Mammoth Bulldog are large-sized dogs with a sturdy, compact frame, yet muscular body.
 Males are stockier and heavier boned in appearance than females.
 They are alert, intelligent, and confident, and may display aloofness with strangers.

 Life Expectancy: 8 – 14 years